alexchilton/CAS_AML_Final_Project/Documentation/Final_report_option2.md

 #### 7.2.6 Benefits and drawbacks

-The promising results achieved through this hybrid approach offer several valuable insights for future research directions:

-- A strong, recurring relationship exists between amino acid sequences and the corresponding three-dimensional protein structures.
-This relationship can be effectively leveraged for predictive and generative modeling of protein structures.
-- Data fragmentation emerges as a viable alternative to conventional sequence length management strategies, such as padding or masking.
-- The proposed Hybrid Learning Inversion Framework demonstrates potential as a robust methodology for structural learning in protein modeling.
+Compared to the results obtained previously, the reconstructions acheived with this hybrid approach are very accurate and represent a significant improvement in protein structure prediction.
+The innovative learning inversion framework demontrates great potential as a methodology for structural learning; in this framework data fragmentation emerges equally as a viable alternative to convetional sequence length management through padding or masking.
+The inversion framework can leverage efficiently the strong bound between the amino-acid sequences and the three-dimensional structure of proteins.
+The encouraging outcomes obtained through this approach provide valuable insights and open new avenues for future research in protein modeling.

 ## 7.3 Additional diagnostic experiments